I am an observer, not a participant in my own abuse. Almost.

 Are his words designed to keep up the status quo?
 Is he seeking to escalate the abuse so he can justify the rage he’s feeling inside?
 Does he want to remind me who is in control?
 WHY is he using the technique he chose, and how have I reacted to it in the past?

 Most importantly, what is the best way to react to it in the future?
 After all, we have children together.
-I will need to deal with this man (or helping my boys deal with him) in one form or fashion for the foreseeable future.
+I will need to deal with this man (or help my boys deal with him) in one form or fashion for the foreseeable future.

 This is much more difficult than I anticipated.
 I pinch my lips together so I don’t say anything in response to his nonsense.
 I look away.
 I walk away.
 I don’t yell because it doesn’t do any good.
 I just go inside my head and observe him.